|Field Operations Division

 The COPPS unit officers have a variety of responsibilities and are involved in several programs that include, but are not limited to, crime prevention, nuisance abatement through the Community Health Action Team (CHAT), and neighborhood dispute mediation.

 The Crime Prevention program provides such services as residential and commercial security surveys, presentations to community groups on crime prevention and related topics, coordinating neighborhood watch programs and providing statistical data to the public on request.

 Members of CHAT are comprised of Police, Neighborhood Preservation, Fire, Building, Public Works and Alameda County Housing personnel who work together to find solutions to issues affecting the quality of life in our communities.

 The COPPS unit is often instrumental in resolving neighborhood disputes within the city.
 These disputes can range from chronic barking dog complaints to neighbors disputing over a property fence line.
 The COPPS unit also routinely participates in crime prevention and neighborhood watch presentations to various groups and organizations.

 The Union Landing Shopping Complex Policing Team consists of one corporal and two officers.
 The team works out of the Police Sub-Station that is located across from the Century 25 movie theaters.

 The Union Landing team is responsible for the overall security of the complex.
 Besides investigating all crimes and incidents that occur in the complex, they also assist merchants with loss prevention and general security needs.

 School Resource Officers

 The School Resource Officer program is a cooperative effort with the New Haven Unified School District and the City of Union City.
-The program currently consists of two officers who are assigned to the James Logan High School campus and one officer assigned to the Connolly-Carabello Continuation High School.
+The program currently has one Police Officer who is assigned to the James Logan High School campus.

 Animal Services Unit